sobsmb/Voron_v2.4784/README.md

 HEAT_HOLD_OFF
 ```

-When enabled, the printer will enter standby at the end of a print.
+When enabled, the printer enters standby automatically at the end of a print.

 ---

 # Hot Standby Behavior

-When **heat hold is enabled** and a print finishes, the printer will:
+When **heat hold is enabled** and a print finishes the printer will:

 - Turn **off the hotend**
 - Keep the **bed temperature unchanged**